eMVee-NL/RED-BITB/CONTRIBUTING.md

 ## ⚠️ Absolute Rule: Keep it Educational

-This tool is strictly for authorized research and defense education. **We do not accept contributions designed to bypass security controls, evade detection by security software, or implement pixel-perfect brand spoofing intended for malicious activities.** Keep templates generic and conceptual.
+This tool is strictly for authorized research, authorized security assignments and defense education.
+Try to keep templates generic and conceptual.
+But if possible it is allowed to make it better for the tool.

 ## 🚀 How to Contribute